Skip to main content

 Those driving on I-195 North will take Exit 337 to merge onto I-295 for approximately 20 minutes.
 Then, you'll take Exit 41 for Zoo Parkway/Heckscher Drive and continue until you reach August Drive.

-Passengers arriving from the west will have to take I-10 toward Jacksonville before taking Exit 356 onto I-295 North.
+Passengers arriving from the west have to take I-10 toward Jacksonville before taking Exit 356 onto I-295 North.
 After roughly ten minutes, you'll reach Exit 41 for Zoo Parkway/Heckscher Drive.
 Stay on the road until you arrive at August Drive, then enter the cruise terminal and proceed to parking.

 Those driving from a pre-cruise stay in Jacksonville Beach will take Atlantic Boulevard West to I-295 North.
 From there, you'll continue over the Dames Point Bridge and continue on I-295 until you reach Exit 41.
 Take a left onto Zoo Parkway at the bottom of the exit ramp, and continue a few minutes until you reach August Drive.